-Dr. Graves is an assistant professor of philosophy.
-He earned a B.A. in philosophy and English from Cedarville University (2000), an M.A. in philosophy from Ohio University (2002), an M.A. in philosophy from the University of Rochester (2007), and a Ph.D. in philosophy from the University of Rochester (2010).
-He has been at Cedarville since 2007.
+Dr. Graves earned a B.A. in philosophy and English from Cedarville University (2000), an M.A. in philosophy from Ohio University (2002), an M.A. in philosophy from the University of Rochester (2007), and a Ph.D. in philosophy from the University of Rochester (2010).

 His research interests include theories of epistemic justification, the effect of disagreement on the epistemic justification of one's beliefs, philosophical theology, the concept of personhood, the nature of moral perfection, consequentialist theories of morally permissible action, consumerism and moral complicity, animal ethics, and the ethics of killing (particularly at the margins of human life).
 He has presented his work at a number of professional societies and conferences, including meetings for the Society of Christian Philosophers, the Society for the Study of Christian Ethics, the Evangelical Philosophical Society, the Central States Philosophical Association, the Ohio Philosophical Association, and the Knowledge, Belief, and Normativity Project.

-His wife, Marlena, is both a writer and the residence director for Murphy Hall, a women's residence hall at Cedarville University.
-Together, they live in an apartment in Murphy with their little girl, Iliana.
-They enjoy long walks with each other and spending time together with students and good friends.
+His wife, Marlena, is both a writer and mother of their little girl, Iliana.
+They enjoy long walks with each other and spending time together with good friends.